langjam/jam0001/nebelhut/README.md

 Comments
 --------

-Comments are surrounded by braces (`{` and `}`).
+Comments are surrounded by braces (`{` and `}`) and can be nested.
 Comments are first-class citizens and can be printed or bound to a variable just like any other value.

 ```
 bind 'comment { Looking good. }